Making Changes During the Year

 - All Other Qualifying Life Events – New elections for all other Qualifying Life Events will be effective the 1st of the month after documentation of the event is provided.

-If you miss the 60-day window, your next opportunity to make changes will be during Open Enrollment.
+If you miss your window to submit documentation, your next opportunity to make changes will be during Open Enrollment.

 Qualifying Life Events May Include the Following